Focus on Foci

-The growth of the tumor itself is very often distinctly slowed down by focus treatment.
-Now and then tumor development stops altogether, and sometimes even regresses.
-The head foci therefore seem not only to contribute to the development of secondary lesions, to the origin of cancer disease, but also to exert a direct influence on tumor growth by stimulating it.
-Many tumors seem to respond to immuno-therapy only when foci have been removed.
-The subsequent improvement in the body's defenses clearly shows itself in the response to immunizing vaccines.
+The growth of the tumour itself is very often distinctly slowed down by focus treatment.
+Now and then tumour development stops altogether, and sometimes even regresses.
+The head foci therefore seem not only to contribute to the development of secondary lesions, to the origin of cancer disease, but also to exert a direct influence on tumour growth by stimulating it.
+Many tumours seem to respond to immuno-therapy only when foci have been removed.
+The subsequent improvement in the body's defences clearly shows itself in the response to immunizing vaccines.

 That this was not done is a sad reminder that far too many doctors and dentists fail to recognize a fundamental truism: untreated foci can be linked to the development of cancer.

 There are also other facets of our every day life-style that indirectly play their part in how the disease can progress.

 >> Back to top